monzo/progression-framework/frameworks/techops.md

         criteria:
           - "Follows policies and procedures applicable to their role.
 Completes training."
           - "Accepts feedback graciously and acts on it.
 Gives feedback when requested"
-          - "Builds relationships within monzo and contributes to building a supportive, knowledgeable and engaged peer group"
+          - "Builds relationships within Bright and contributes to building a supportive, knowledgeable and engaged peer group"
           - "Follows policies and procedures applicable to role"
           - "Completes training"
           - "Identifies and considers the risks related to their own work"